patrickbucher/docs/clean-agile/clean-agile.md

 An Agile transformation should be conducted in an Agile way, and not as a project with a clear goal, executed in a top-down manner.

+## Agile in the Large

+Agile was intended for small teams of 4 to 12 developers, not for big ones.
+However, it was soon tried to adopt Agile for multiple teams and large organizations.
+First using a technique called _Scum of Scrums_, later with frameworks like _SAFe_ (Scaled Agile Framework) and _LeSS_ (Large Scale Scrum).

+The problem of managing big teams is as old as civilization and has been solved already rather well.
+(If this weren't the case, no pyramids would have been built.)
+The problem of organizing small teams that develop software, however, is rather new.
+Software is unique and requires a special set of disciplines.
+Agile was brought up to solve that particular problem of software development.
+It therefore isn't suitable for managing other endeavours, such as construction or hardware manufacturing.

+The problem of managing big software teams is just a matter of organizing them into smaller teams.
+The former is a standard management technique, i.e. a problem solved, the latter is done using Agile.
+Software organizations have very diverse teams, such as development, QA, marketing, research, etc. But even the problem of organizing very diverse teams has been solved long ago by many civilizations time and again, just think of organizing a big army.